Understanding PHP incompatibility

 I haven’t experienced problems with the older version of WordPress that I am currently using.
 Do I still need to upgrade?

-It is best practice to make use of the latest version of PHP.
-As security updates for PHP 5.6 have reached end of life, continuing to use this version leaves your site vulnerable to malicious activities from hackers.
+It is best practice to make use of the latest version of PHP so that your website is not vulnerable to malicious activities from hackers.